robinucar/python_beginning/README.md

 ## python_beginning

-# I am learning Python
+## I am learning Python

+## In this repository I covered the core concept of Python variables, datatypes, files function.